 During the last few years, Rev. Koji Oshima, a Japanese Buddhist monk who has practices TM for 9 years, has inspired Buddhist monks in Thailand and Sri Lanka to learn TM.
 Today over 3100 such monks have learned TM.

-Cardinal Ratzinger, the recent Pope Benedictus XVI, in 1990 signed a newsletter where TM and other eastern meditations were described as helpful for attaining peace "even amidst turbulence".
+Cardinal Ratzinger, the later Pope Benedictus XVI, in 1990 signed a newsletter where TM and other eastern meditations were described as helpful for attaining peace "even amidst turbulence".
 [Source]

 Meditation and a Buddhist discourse

-Seven million persons have learnt TM, Transcendental Meditation, by now (2017).
-There is a Mahayana Buddhist sutra that tells of a meeting of Buddha with his leading followers.
-That Mahayana Buddhist sutra, the Shurangama Sutra, has been influential in the Chan [Zen] school of Chinese Buddhism.
-Sanskrit dhyana (meditation) became chan is Chinese, and the Japanese word 'Zen' is derived from chan.
+Seven million people have learnt TM, Transcendental Meditation, by now (2017).
+There is a Mahayana Buddhist sutra that tells of a meeting of Buddha with his leading followers: The sutra, called Shurangama Sutra, has been influential in the Chan [Zen] school of Chinese Buddhism.

 A number of scholars have associated the Shurangama Sutra with the Buddhist tradition at Nalanda, an ancient university centre of higher learning in Bihar, India.
 Nalanda flourished between 415 and 1193 CE, when it was destroyed by Muslim invaders.
 A vast amount of what came to comprise Tibetan Buddhism, both its Mahayana and Vajrayana traditions, stems from the late (9th–12th century) Nalanda teachers and traditions.

 The doctrinal position of the Shurangama Sutra corresponds to what is known about the Buddhist teachings at Nalanda during this period.
 The text stresses moral and teaches about end results of deep meditation.
-Gradual ascent (a glide inwards" by a method of meditation described in the text conforms very well with how Transcendental meditation is described and practised.
+Gradual ascent (a dive inwards" by a method of meditation described in the text conforms with Transcendental meditation.
 [Shurangama Sutra 5:129-230] [◦Global Good News, 24 Jan.
 2008]

 Further Intricacies of Sutras